Genti1bytyqi/CableDistribution/README.md

 ## Overview

 **Building Cable Distribution Optimizer** is a web application designed to optimize and visually present the layout of electrical cable distributions in buildings.
 The application uses a modified Minimum Spanning Tree (MST) algorithm with custom rules based on node types (e.g., `powerSupply`, `mainDistribution`, `junction`, `terminal`, `switch`, `light`) to compute optimal wiring configurations that minimize cost.
-It features an interactive visualization built with [D3.js](https://d3js.org/), enabling users to add nodes, adjust edge costs, and export the final graph as an SVG with embedded images.
+It features an interactive visualization built with [D3.js](https://d3js.org/), enabling users to add nodes, adjust edge costs, and export the final graph as an SVG with embedded images .

 ## Features